Skip to main content

 • -p, --pattern <pattern>: Path to the pattern file.
 This can be a local file path or a URL.

-• -i, --instantiation <instantiation>: Path to the instantiation file to validate.
+• -a, --architecture <architecture>: Path to the architecture file to validate.

 • -v, --verbose: Enable verbose logging to see detailed validation output.